ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

       accounturi=https://example.net/account/2345; \
       validationmethods=http-01"

-The following shows a zone file fragment in which only ACME method "dns-01" can be used, but non-ACME methods of issuance are also allowed.
+The following shows a zone file fragment in which only ACME method "dns-01" or a CA-specific method "ca-foo" can be used.

     example.com.
 IN CAA 0 issue "example.net; \
-      validationmethods=dns-01,non-acme"
+      validationmethods=dns-01,ca-foo"